-|Material Type||Loan Period||Grace Period||1st Overdue Notice||2nd Overdue Notice / Privileges Blocked||Additional Fee?|
+|Material Type||Loan Period||Courtesy Reminder||1st Overdue Notice||Bill/ Privileges May be Blocked||Additional Fee?|

-|Books||4 weeks||1 week||Day after item is due||7 days after item is due||No|
+|Books||4 weeks||Day before item is due||5 days after item is due||14 days after item is due||No|

-|Serials||1 week||1 week||Day after item is due||7 days after item is due||No|
+|Serials||1 week||Day before item is due||5 days after item is due||14 days after item is due||No|

-|Journals ≥ 5 years||2 days||Day before item is due||5 days after item is due||2 days after item is due||No|
+|Journals||2 days||Day before item is due||5 days after item is due||14 days after item is due||No|

-|Reserve Items||3 hours||3 hours||Day after item is due||2 days after item is due||$1/day|
+|Reserve Items||3 hours||After 3 hours||Day after item is due||5 days after item is due||$1/day|

-A current New York-Presbyterian/Weill Cornell Medicine or affiliated ID card is required to check out materials.
+A current NewYork-Presbyterian/Weill Cornell Medicine or affiliated ID card is required to check out materials.

-All materials may be renewed as often as necessary, unless they are requested by another patron.
-The first three renewals may be made by telephone, or online provided that the item is not yet overdue.
-After the third renewal, the materials must be checked out again in person at the Circulation Desk.
-Fines must be cleared before materials can be renewed.
-To renew by phone, call us at (646) 962-2570.
-For instructions on how to renew online through OneSearch, use the link here and click on: Q: How do I renew my library materials without going to the library?
+All materials may be renewed as often as necessary unless they are requested by another patron.
+The first three renewals may be made by contacting the Circulation Staff at the Library SMARTDesk or through self-service renewal online provided that the item is not yet overdue.
+After the third renewal, materials must be checked out again in person at the Library SMARTDesk.
+For instructions on renewing online, use the link here and click on "Q: How do I renew my library materials without going to the Library?"